camiloNemocon/dosisWeb/enhancements.md

 **Consider:** Use Canary (chrome 77) and enable Experimental Web Platform features in chrome://flags

+### twitter

 There's people how've been able to use as shown in this [twitter thread](https://twitter.com/monteslu/status/1163966447623688193)

+#### more twitter

+> also should have mentioned that this was also much easier thanks the the work @rwaldron did last year to decouple the firmata protocol from node-serialport and to make the transport pluggable

 ## Merge